Mart4672/PCB-STEVE/README.md

 - use a PMOS mosfet for reverse polarity protection
 - add additional IMUs to the board
 - add an RJ45 connector to utilize the ethernet capabilities of the STM32F407 (this might be part of a completely different board design)

+## Using/opening this project on a different machine

+- open the project file in KiCad

+On the top bar, the following thing needs to be updated based on the machine you are using:
+- Preferences > Configure Paths
+Add an enironment variable with a name of:
+CURRENT_PROJ_DIR
+The value of the enirnment variable should be: your-repo-dir-path/PCB-STEVE/hardware

+On the top bar, the following things should not need to be updated but both use the CURRENT_PROJ_DIR variable
+- Preferences > Manage Symbol Libraries > Project Specific Libraries (tab)
+- Preferences > Manage Footprint Libraries > Project Specific Libraries (tab)